-These statistics tell us two things: first, large tractor-trailer accidents happen more often than most people may think.
-Second, accidents with 18-wheelers and semi trucks routinely involve untimely deaths or serious injuries.How Large Trucking Accidents Can Occur
+These statistics tell us two things: first, significant tractor-trailer accidents happen more often than most think.
+Second, accidents with 18-wheelers and semi-trucks routinely involve untimely deaths or serious injuries.How Large Trucking Accidents Can Occur

-The truck accident involving Tracy Morgan is also an instructive example to describe how collisions with these large vehicles often occur.
-Like most truck drivers, the driver of the commercial truck that injured Tracy Morgan was overworked and held to a strict schedule.
-The National Transportation Safety Board reported that the negligent truck driver was awake for more than 28 hours when the crash occurred and was driving over 20 miles above the posted speed limit, according to ABC News.Negligent Truck Driver Behavior
+The truck accident involving Tracy Morgan is also an instructive example of how collisions with these large vehicles often occur.
+Like most truck drivers, the commercial truck driver that injured Tracy Morgan was overworked and held to a strict schedule.
+According to ABC News, the National Transportation Safety Board reported that the negligent truck driver was awake for more than 28 hours when the crash occurred and was driving over 20 miles above the posted speed limit.Negligent Truck Driver Behavior

 You may be surprised to discover that many truck drivers engage in similar behavior and push themselves to be on the road for long hours to make timely deliveries.
-This causes large trucks especially dangerous to drive near, because the driver of the truck may be less alert than he or she should be.Unrealistic Truck Driver Delivery Schedules
+This causes large trucks to be hazardous to drive near because the truck driver may be less alert than they should be.Unrealistic Truck Driver Delivery Schedules

 The nature of a truck driver's delivery schedule also makes it likely that the truck driver will exceed the recommended speed limit for large trucks.
-Many trucks drive at or slightly below the speed limit, but for drivers on a schedule, they may believe that speeding is necessary to make timely delivery.
-Speeding truck drivers in effect turn their vehicles into high-speed missiles, barreling down the highway just waiting for an accident to occur.Improper Truck Maintenance and Cross-Country Trucking
+Many trucks drive at or slightly below the speed limit, but drivers on a schedule may believe that speeding is necessary to deliver timely.
+In effect, speeding truck drivers turn their vehicles into high-speed missiles, barreling down the highway just waiting for an accident to occur.Improper Truck Maintenance and Cross-Country Trucking

 The nature of cross-country trucking also results in regular vehicle maintenance problems.
-Trucks are designed to be sturdy and reliable vehicles, but accidents do happen.
-Improper truck maintenance can result in tire blowouts, brake failures, and engine trouble.
-These maintenance defects create a very dangerous roadway hazard.
+Trucks are designed to be sturdy and reliable, but accidents happen.
+Improper truck maintenance can result in tire blowouts, brake failures, and engine trouble, and these maintenance defects create a hazardous roadway hazard.

-The YouTube video below provides ten safety tips for sharing the road with truck drivers.Getting the Financial Compensation You are Owed
+The YouTube video below provides ten safety tips for sharing the road with truck drivers.Carmichael Truck Accident FAQ

-I’m Ed Smith, a Carmichael Truck Accident Lawyer.
-If you have been injured or someone you love has been injured or killed in a truck accident, please reach out to our injury lawyers for free, friendly and compassionate legal advice.
-We can be reached at 916.921.6400 or 800.404.5400.
+If you have been injured or someone you love has been injured or killed in a truck accident, please contact our Carmichael truck accident lawyers for free, friendly, and compassionate legal advice.
+We can be reached at (916) 921-6400 or (800) 404-5400.